-A popular aspect of garden buildings in recent years is the addition of ‘green’ roofs or ‘living’ roofs as they’re also known.
+A popular aspect of garden office buildings in recent years is the addition of ‘green’ roofs or ‘living’ roofs as they’re also known.
 Here, the roof itself is covered by natural vegetation of some kind, and this serves several purposes (more on that later) as well as being a natural-looking and attractive element within the overall garden design.
 It also, of course, helps to camouflage the roofline of the garden office or studio so that it blends into the garden landscape more naturally.

 Types of Green Roof

 There are several types of green roof including ‘Sod’ roofs, ‘Wild Flower’ roofs and ‘Sedum’ roofs.
 Commercially it is the last two which are generally the most widely available for garden buildings but Sedum is by far the most popular choice for green roof covering in recent times.

 The Sedum genus, also known as Stonecrops, contains almost 600 varieties and it’s their succulent leaves which make them so good at storing water.
 They vary enormously in colour and size and have flowers usually with five petals and ten stamens.
 Advice should be sought from your garden buildings supplier as to which variety is best suited to your particular situation because some varieties suit warmer locations while others thrive better in colder conditions.

 Sedum needs little maintenance, usually no weeding because it survives with very little soil, and little or no watering.
 It stores water very efficiently within its leaves – occasional rainfall is usually sufficient for its long-term survival.
 Also, Sedum roof coverings do not require cutting, unlike grass or ‘sod’ roofs.
 They also add to both acoustic and thermal insulation, the latter meaning that the garden building will stay at a more constant temperature throughout the year, requiring less heating in winter and possibly no air conditioning in the hottest summer months.